gousiosg/homepage/blog/_posts/2012-05-14-Efficiency-Java-CPP.md

 development target; I am so sure about Java as a language.

 To sum up: is Java inherently slower?
 Yes, it is, but hard optimization work has lifted several performance hurdles.
 Does it matter?
-To some people yes; to me no. The problems I am trying to solve are better expressed in Ruby and Scala.
+To some problem domains, it does; I would never think writing the code that processes big data in Java, expect if distribution could lead to significant speedups.
+Most of the problems I am trying to solve are better expressed in Ruby and Scala.
 I am happy as long as those two languages offer 80% of the performance of Java.